Who is covered by the WSIA

-- the worker’s employer is subject to compulsory coverage under the WSIA
+- the worker’s employer is subject to compulsory coverage or has application coverage under the WSIA

-- the individual is considered to be a worker under the WSIA (see above), and
+- the individual is a worker under the WSIA (see above), and

 - the injury happened in Ontario, or the worker qualifies under various out-of-province coverage rules.